LearnersGuild/learnathon/README.md

 ### Challenge

-When you start the Learnathon, your facilitator will provide a link to the challenge used.
+When you start the Enrollment Game, your facilitator will provide a link to the challenge used.

 In the meantime, you can work on the [example challenge][example-challenge-gist].
-It's similar to what you will encounter during the actual Learnathon.
+It's similar to what you will encounter during the actual Enrollment Game.

 ### Feedback Log

-When you start the Learnathon, your facilitator will provide a link to the Feedback Log.
+When you start the Enrollment Game, your facilitator will provide a link to the Feedback Log.

 It will cover similar information to the list of [essential skills](#essential-skills)

 ### Prep Tutorials

-Before starting the Learnathon, you should have 50+ hours of programming experience.
+Before starting the Enrollment Game, you should have 50+ hours of programming experience.
 If you don't know where to begin, we recommend the following tutorials:

 - Complete "Make a Website", "Make an Interactive Website", and "Learn the Command Line", "Learn SQL", and "JavaScript" tracks on [Codecademy][codecademy-tutorials]
 - Go through the HTML & CSS course on [Shay Howe's site][shay-howe]